BSydo/Reinforcement_Learning_SBOX/Projects/stock_trading_RL_agent/README.md

   e.g. [buy.sell,buy]

 ## Reward:
-Change in value of portfolio from one step (state s) to the next (state s') How we will calculate value of portfolio:
+Change in value of portfolio from one step (state s) to the next (state s) How we will calculate value of portfolio:
   Ex.:
       We own 10 shares of AAPL, 5 of MSI and 3 of SBUX